China–United States relations: Obama administration (2009–2017)

 In an effort to build a "new model" of relations, Obama met Chinese leader Xi Jinping for two days of meetings, between 6 and 8 June 2013, at the Sunnylands estate in Rancho Mirage, California.
 The summit was considered "the most important meeting between an American president and a Chinese Communist leader in 40 years, since President Nixon and Chairman Mao," according to Joseph Nye, a political scientist at Harvard University.
 The leaders concretely agreed to combat climate change and also found strong mutual interest in curtailing North Korea's nuclear program.
-However, the leaders remained sharply divided over cyber espionage and U.S. arms sales to Taiwan.
+However, the leaders remained sharply divided over cyber espionage and US arms sales to Taiwan.
 Xi was dismissive of American complaints about cyber security.
-Tom Donilon, the outgoing U.S. National Security Adviser, stated that cyber security "is now at the center of the relationship", adding that if China's leaders were unaware of this fact, they know now.
+Tom Donilon, the outgoing US National Security Adviser, stated that cyber security "is now at the center of the relationship", adding that if China's leaders were unaware of this fact, they know now.